davidhartsough/you-dont-need-bootstrap/README.md

 ### Loaders / Spinners

 AKA the loading indicator.
 Every app that makes web requests should use one of these things while awaiting a server response.
-I find that all my requests awaits responses over an indeterminate amount of time, so I can't use a progress indicator (like a progress bar).
+I find that all my requests await responses over an indeterminate amount of time, so I can't use a progress indicator (like a progress bar).
 The best alternative is a little spinning wheel of some sort.
 It's the classic, iconic way of denoting "something is happening".

 The simple spinning circle ones are my favorite. ("Simple is sexy.")